4.1 Overview of the Chapter

 The table also provides data on the percentage of the area's QS holders classified in the resident type at initial issuance, the year-end 1995 percentage of the area's QS holders classified in the resident type, the percentage of the area's transferred QS that was transferred away from the resident type, the percentage of the area's QS transferors who were from the resident type, the percentage of the area's QS transfer recipients who were from the resident type, and the net percentage change in the number of QS holders by resident type during 1995.

-The distribution of QS holders by resident type in Table 4.3.4-2 differs somewhat from the distribution of QS holdings by resident type in Table 4.3.4-1 due to differences in average QS holdings.
-The percentage of nonresident QS holders in each area is less than the percentages of QS held by nonresidents.
-This is due to larger average nonresident holdings.
+The distribution of QS holders by resident type in Table 4.3.4-2 differs somewhat from the distribution of QS holdings by resident type in Table 4.3.4-2 due to differences in average QS holdings by resident type.
+For example, in Area 4B nonresidents held 65.4% of the QS at year-end 1995 but only represented 44.5% of the QS holders in that area.
+The discrepancies between these percentages indicate that the average QS holdings of nonresidents are higher than the overall average QS holdings.

-The decline in the number of QS holders during 1995 only altered the rank order of the percentage of QS holders by resident type in one area.
-In the Central Gulf, transfers made Alaska urban locals (AULs) the largest group of QS holders and reduced nonresidents to the second largest.
+The decline in the number of QS holders during 1995 did not alter the rank order of the percentage of QS holders by resident type within an area.

 4.4 QS/IFQ Lease Transactions

-The volume of QS leases during 1995 was briefly covered in earlier tables in this report.
+The volume of QS leases during 1995 were briefly covered in earlier tables in this report.
 This section provides a more detailed examination of formal leasing activity during 1995.

 As noted earlier, very little catcher vessel QS was leased but substantial portions of the freezer vessel QS were leased.
-The percentages of leased freezer processor QS ranged from 19.3% in the West Yakutat and Central Gulf areas to 39.4% in the Aleutians area.
-There were a total of 77 lease transfers during 1995.
+The percentages of freezer vessel QS leased in areas 2C through 4B ranged from 13.5% in Area 2C to 54.3% in Area 4B.
+There were a total of 31 lease transfers during 1995.

 The rules of the IFQ program may help account for the small number of formal catcher vessel QS leases.
 First, as noted above, no one may lease more than 10% of their catcher vessel holdings in any given management area and vessel class.
-Second, as described below, the interaction of the blocking rules and the leasing restrictions made it hard to lease catcher vessel QS blocks.
+Second, the interaction of the blocking rules and the leasing restriction made it hard to lease catcher vessel QS blocks.
+As discussed in Chapter 3, the program rules prohibited the sale or lease of a part of a block.
+This meant that only QS holders with a block that represented less than 10% of their area holdings, could lease out that block.

 Also, there may be ways to lease QS informally without the need of a formal lease transaction.
-For example, the hired skipper rules may have provided some operations an alternative means to lease all of their QS during 1995.
-Moreover, some fishermen may have sold their QS with the tacit understanding that they could repurchase it at the end of the season.22
+For example, the hired skipper rules may have provided some operations an alternative means to lease their QS during 1995.
+Moreover, some fishermen may have sold their QS with the tacit understanding that they could repurchase it at the end of the season.23

 Freezer vessels are not constrained as much by leasing restrictions.
-While they cannot break up a block of freezer vessel QS for leasing purposes they can lease the entire block since they don't face the 10% restriction on the amount of QS that they can lease.
+While they cannot break up a block of freezer vessels QS for leasing purposes they can lease the entire block since they face no 10% restriction on the amount of QS that they can lease.
 Table 4.4-2 shows the 1995 leases of blocked QS only.
-No blocked catcher vessel QS was leased; however, there were leases of blocked freezer vessel QS.
-Leases of blocked QS were usually a small part (2% or less) of total blocked freezer vessel QS.
-The Bering Sea freezer category was an exception; 17.1% of this QS was leased.
+As can be seen, a surprisingly high amount of the leased freezer vessels QS was in blocks.
+There were thirteen leases of blocked freezer vessel QS.
+No catcher vessel blocks were leased.

-As noted above, there are informal ways to lease QS that would not result in a formal lease transaction.
+As noted above, there are ways to lease QS that would not result in a formal lease transaction.
 These methods might lead to a de facto lease transfer of more than 10% of person's QS for an area and catcher vessel category.
-Regulations provide that: "An individual who receives an initial allocation of catcher vessel QS does not have to be aboard the vessel and sign IFQ landing reports if that individual owns the vessel on which IFQ sablefish or halibut are harvested, and is represented on the vessel by a master employed by the individual who received the initial allocation of QS."
-This provision is not extended to persons who were initial issuees of QS in the Southeast management area.25
+Regulations provide that: "An individual who receives an initial allocation of catcher vessel QS does not have to be aboard and sign IFQ landing reports if that individual owns the vessel on which IFQ sablefish or halibut are harvested, and is represented on the vessel by a master employed by the individual who received the initial allocation of QS."
+This provision is not extended to persons who were initial issuees of QS in IPHC Area 2C.26

 The regulation does not indicate a minimum percentage ownership to qualify as an owner under this regulation.
 There have been reports that some catcher vessel QS holders have purchased small shares in the vessel of another person, and have filed paperwork to allow the other person to fish as the QS holder's "employee."

 As noted above, persons might also be able to circumvent this regulation by selling their QS with a tacit understanding that the QS would be transferred back to the individual QS holder at the end of a specific period of time.
-Examination of RAM computer records shows that only one return transfer of 387 QS units occurred in 1995.26 This is not a complete check on the extent of this type of activity, since some return transfers may take place in subsequent years.
+Examination of RAM computer records suggests that return transfers within 1995 were unusual and that no more than 215,200 QS statewide were transferred back to the original holder in five separate transactions.27 This is not a complete check on the extent of this type of activity, since some return transfers may take place in subsequent years.

 Table 4.4-3 provides information on the extent to which lessees (persons who receive leased QS) were initial QS recipients or new QS holders.
 A large portion of the leased QS went to persons who were not initial QS recipients.
-New persons constituted over 50% of the persons leasing QS in all management areas and vessel classes in which leases occurred.
+New persons constituted 50% or more of the persons leasing QS in all management areas and vessel classes in which leases occurred, except for medium catcher vessels in Area 3A.

 <Back to Table of Contents>